hawkwheels/GraphQL_Demo/README.md

-# lco-graphql
+# Graphql_Demo Setup
 A standard babel setup
-Starter project setup for upcoming crash courses
+Starter project setup for pentesting the GraphQL